Royaltyclaws22/Arduino-Starter-Kit-R4-Learning-Journey/10_Crystal_Ball/README.md

 ## 🛠️ Circuit Implementation

-This project demonstrates an interactive crystal ball system using an *Arduino UNO R4 WiFi Board* to detect physical orientation/shake inputs via a *Tilt Sensor (Tilt Switch)* and display text responses on a *16x2 LCD (Liquid Crystal Display)*.
+This project demonstrates an interactive Crystal Ball system using an *Arduino UNO R4 WiFi Board* to detect physical orientation/shake inputs via a *Tilt Sensor (Tilt Switch)* and display text responses on a *16x2 LCD (Liquid Crystal Display)*.

 ### 🔌 Power Source
 * **5V** on Arduino $\rightarrow$ Positive ($+$) power rail of the *breadboard* (Red wire)